By Joe Rauch

 ISS also recommended that shareholders vote in favor of seven of eight shareholder proposals on the proxy ballot.
 BofA's board opposes all of the shareholder proposals.

-ISS argued that Rossotti, a senior adviser at private equity firm Carlyle Group
+ISS argued that Rossotti, a senior adviser at private equity firm Carlyle Group <CYL.UL>, is not a fully independent director because an immediate family member is a partner in a law firm BofA retains for legal services.

 In a securities filing on Thursday, BofA said ISS recommended that shareholders elect Rossotti at last year's annual meeting, even though his immediate family member held the same post and the relationship was disclosed in that year's proxy statement.